-The National winner of the Plain English Speaking Award each year competes in an International Public Speaking Competition in London.
+In previous years the National winner of the Plain English Speaking Award competes in an International Public Speaking Competition in London.
 This may be via Zoom depending on COVID restrictions.

 1. PESA is not debating, elocution or acting.
 It is concerned with the speaker’s use of language to convey a point of view to an interested audience.